akhoury6/rbcli/docs-src/docs/tutorial/30-your_first_command.md

 ## Next Steps

 Next we're going to take a look at options, parameters, and arguments, and we'll clean up our list command by using them.
+If you'd like to learn more about the additional command types in RBCli before continuing, see the [Advanced Command Types][avanced_command_types_documentation] documentation.

 [parameters_documentation]: 40-options_parameters_and_arguments.md
 [user_config_documentation]: ../advanced/user_config_files.md
-[script_wrapping_documentation]: ../advanced/script_wrapping.md
+[avanced_command_types_documentation]: ../advanced/advanced_command_types.md